“Analyzing is believing”

 Seven Layers of Social Media Analytics: Mining Business Insights from Social Media Text, Actions, Networks, Hyperlinks, Apps, Search Engine, and Location Data by Gohar F. Khan offers concepts, tools, tutorials, and cases studies that business managers need to extract and analyze the seven layers of social media data, including text, actions, networks, apps, hyperlinks, search engine, and location layers.
 Social media analytics is about converting unstructured social media data into meaningful business insights.
 By the end of this book, you will have mastered the concepts, techniques, and tools used to extract business insights from social media that help increase brand loyalty, generate leads, drive traffic, and ultimately make good business decisions.

-A separate chapter is dedicated to each layer.
+The book is non-technical in nature best suited for business managers, owners, consultants, students, and professors, etc. A separate chapter is dedicated to each layer.
 Here is how the book is structured.

 Chapter 1: The Seven Layers of Social Media Analytics—this chapter sets the theme for rest of the book and introduces seven layers of social media analytics, discusses the typical steps needed to carry out the analytics, challenges, and tools of social media analytics are discussed.